 XLMTM is caused by a mutation in the myotubularin (MTM1) gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.

-XLMTM is inherited as an X-linked recessive trait.
-X-linked recessive genetic disorders are conditions caused by an abnormal gene on the X chromosome.
+XLMTM is inherited as an X-linked genetic disorder.
+X-linked genetic disorders are conditions caused by a gene change on the X chromosome.
 Females have two X chromosomes but one of the X chromosomes is “turned off” and all of the genes on that chromosome are inactivated.
 This is a normal process known as random X-chromosome inactivation.
-Females who have a disease gene present on one of their X chromosomes are carriers for that disorder.
-Carrier females usually do not display symptoms of the disorder because the X chromosome with the abnormal gene that is “turned off” in approximately 50% of the cells of the body.
-A male has one X-chromosome and if he inherits an X chromosome that contains a disease gene, he will develop the disease.
-Males with X-linked disorders pass the disease gene to all of their daughters, who will be carriers if the other X chromosome from their mother is normal.
+Females who have a disease gene change present on one of their X chromosomes are carriers for that disorder.
+Carrier females usually do not display symptoms of the disorder because the X chromosome with the abnormal gene change is “turned off” in approximately 50% of the cells of the body.
+A male has one X-chromosome and if he inherits an X chromosome that contains a disease gene change, he will develop the disease.
+Males with X-linked disorders pass the disease gene change to all of their daughters, who will be carriers if the other X chromosome from their mother is normal.
 A male cannot pass an X-linked gene to his sons because males always pass their Y chromosome instead of their X chromosome to male offspring.
 Female carriers of an X-linked disorder have a 25% chance with each pregnancy to have a carrier daughter like themselves, a 25% chance to have a non-carrier daughter, a 25% chance to have a son affected with the disease, and a 25% chance to have an unaffected son.
 In a minority of cases, a mutation in the MTM1 gene that causes the disorder occurs randomly for no apparent reason (de novo mutation).
 In these cases, the mother is not a carrier and the risk of recurrence of the mutation in a subsequent pregnancy is extremely low.

 Investigators have determined that the MTM1 gene is located on the long arm (q) of the X chromosome X (Xq28).
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Human body cells normally have 46 chromosomes.
 Pairs of human chromosomes are numbered from 1 through 22 and the sex chromosomes are designated X and Y. Males have one X and one Y chromosome and females have two X chromosomes.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, “chromosome Xq28” refers to band 28 on the long arm of the X chromosome.
 The numbered bands specify the location of the thousands of genes that are present on each chromosome.